Riyaguptacse/content-quality-ai/README.md

 # content-quality-ai
-Content Quality AI is an AI-powered system that analyzes and evaluates digital content quality using natural language processing and machine learning techniques.
-It assesses readability, clarity, relevance, and consistency to support content optimization and data-driven decision-making
+AI is a machine learning–based project designed to automatically evaluate the quality of textual content.
+The system leverages NLP techniques and statistical analysis to measure readability, coherence, and overall content effectiveness.
+Built using Python and modern ML libraries, this project helps identify low-quality content, improve user engagement, and support scalable content moderation and analytics workflows.